-- 145 the $\pm$ 0.5 latitude/longitude box of a specific AERONET site within $\pm$ 0.5 hour of the corresponding AERONET site observation.
-Previous observational studies have identified a threshold of 40 km and 3 hours beyond which the spatial and temporal autocorrelation drops below 80% (Anderson et al., 2003; Omar et al., 2013).
-In the current study, the relatively broad criteria on spatial and temporal collocation is expected to maintain the spatial and temporal autocorrelation while provide reasonable number of collocated observations, especially for the nighttime comparison (Figure 1).
-Note that one - 150 - AERONET measurement is often associated with multiple CATS retrievals in both space and time.
-In this case, CATS data is averaged spatially and temporally, resulting in only one pair of collocated and averaged CATS observations for a given collocated incident at each AERONET site.
+anywhere in the $\pm 0.5$ latitude-longitude box of a specific AERONET site within $\pm 0.5$ h of the corresponding AERONET site observation.
+Previous observational studies have identified a threshold of 40 km and 3 h beyond which the spatial and temporal autocorrelation drops below 80%(Anderson et al., 2003; Omar et al., 2013).
+In the current study, the relatively broad criteria for spatial and temporal collocation are expected to maintain the spatial and temporal autocorrelation while providing a reasonable number of collocated observations, especially for the nighttime comparison (Fig. 1).
+Note that one AERONET measurement is often associated with multiple CATS retrievals in both space and time.
+In this case, CATS data are averaged spatially and temporally, resulting in only one pair of collocated and averaged CATS observations for a given collocated incident at each AERONET site.